biocorecrg/PhD_course_containers_2024/_sources/singularity.rst.txt

 	singularity pull --name fastqc-0.11.9.sif https://depot.galaxyproject.org/singularity/fastqc:0.11.9--0

-Galaxy project provides all Bioinformatics software from the BioContainers initiative as Singularity prebuilt images.
-If download and conversion time of images is an issue, this might be the best option for those working in the biomedical field.
+The Galaxy project provides all Bioinformatics software from the BioContainers initiative as Singularity prebuilt images.
+If image download and conversion time is an issue, this might be the best option for those working in the biomedical field.

 Link: https://depot.galaxyproject.org/singularity/

 Running and executing containers
 --------------------------------

-Once we have some image files (or directories) ready, we can run processes.
+We can run processes once we have some image files (or directories) ready.

 Singularity shell
 *****************

-The straight-forward exploratory approach is equivalent to ``docker run -ti biocontainers/fastqc:v0.11.9_cv7 /bin/shell`` but with a more handy syntax.
+The straightforward exploratory approach is equivalent to ``docker run -ti biocontainers/fastqc:v0.11.9_cv7 /bin/shell`` but with a more handy syntax.

 .. code-block:: console

 	singularity shell fastqc-0.11.9.sif

-Move around the directories and notice how the isolation approach is different in comparison to Docker.
+Move around the directories and notice how the isolation approach differs from Docker.
 You can access most of the host filesystem.

 Singularity exec
 ****************

-That is the most common way to execute Singularity (equivalent to ``docker exec``).
-That would be the normal approach in a HPC environment.
+This is the most common way to execute Singularity (equivalent to ``docker exec``), and it would be the normal approach in an HPC environment.

 .. code-block:: console